Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 You're on your honeymoon.
 This is not the time to stress about perfect photos or comprehensive notes.

-The goal is minimal friction, maximum preservation.
+The goal: minimal friction, maximum preservation.
 Quick captures that add up, not elaborate documentation sessions.

 Both Perspectives Matter